scrabbletank/farhome-rules/monstroustreasure.md

 A hexigonal shield lined with gold.
 Once per day you may cast _Barrier_ at 2nd level using 3 Superior dice for the spellcasting roll.

 #### Beast Tamer Gloves
-While wearing these gloves you have expertise in Animal Handling checks and gain the _Pack Tactics_ feat.
+While wearing these gloves you have expertise in Animal Handling checks and gain the _Horde Fighter_ feat.
 When touching a beast with these gloves you are able to communicate emotions, warnings, and needs.
 For example, you know if the beast is aggressive, defending their territory, or friendly.
 You know if the beast is asking for help or food, or if the beast is warning you of any dangers, such as nearby predators, traps, or hazards.

-**Pack Tactics:** You have combat advantage with melee attacks while adjacent to an allied beast.
+**Horde Fighter:** When attacking a creature you add 1 success for every allied beast adjacent to the creature.

 #### Waterskin of Control
 Allows the holder to control fluids contained in the waterskin.
 The waterskin can hold up to 1L of fluid. attempting to hold extremely hot or corrosive materials, such as lava, will destroy the waterskin.
 By spending 5 AP you may open the waterskin and control the contained fluid, moving it up to 5 tiles away in any direction.
 This can be used to extinguish fires, such as a torch or campfire, but does not move quickly enough to cause harm to a creature.